-Creating a New Diagram

-New diagrams are added to a project through the Explorer by right-mouse clicking on an appropriate area of the Explorer, described below.
+Creating a New Diagram New diagrams are added to a project through the Explorer by right- mouse clicking on an appropriate area of the Explorer, described below.
 A list of items comes up to select from - the list is dependant on the configuration settings for the encyclopedia, what methodology tab you are pointing to, and where on the Explorer your cursor is pointing when you right-mouse click.

-To create a new diagram from the Explorer, perform the following steps:

-In the Explorer, select the tab that contains the diagram type you want to add (i.e., UML), or select the All Methods tab.
+To create a new diagram from the Explorer, perform the following steps: 1.
+In the Explorer, select the tab that contains the diagram type you want to add (i.e., UML ), or select the All Methods tab.
 If you are in the All Methods tab, you get a list of all available diagrams or definitions, dependant on the methodology and property sets you have chosen for the project.
 If you are in a specific methodology tab (i.e., UML), the list of diagrams or definitions is limited to those available within the chosen methodology.

-2. Right-click on the Diagrams icon, select a diagram type from the drop-down list, type the diagram name and press OK.
+2. Right-click on the Diagrams icon, select a diagram type from the drop-down list, type the diagram name and press OK .
 The new diagram is created.

-Expand the Diagrams group (double click on Diagrams or click on it's expand indicator) and right-click on a particular diagram type (i.e., Class).
-Type the diagram name and press OK.
+OR Expand the Diagrams group (double click on Diagrams or click on it's expand indicator) and right-click on a particular diagram type (i.e., Class ).
+Type the diagram name and press OK .
 The new diagram is created.

-Editing a Diagram

-Editing a diagram consists of opening it and graphically editing it.
-The same rules described above for adding a diagram, pertain to editing a diagram - that is, the configuration settings must have been set to include the methodology of the diagram type you wish to open/edit, for it to appear in the Explorer.
+Editing a Diagram Editing a diagram consists of opening it and graphically editing it.
+The same rules described above for adding a diagram, pertain to editing a diagram - that is, the configuration settings must have

-To open and edit a diagram:

-- Find the diagram type using the All Methods tab or the tab of the particular methodology you are using (e.g., UML). - 2.
-Find the particular diagram name.
-Use the Properties section at the bottom of the Explorer to help in locating the diagram you are after. - Once the diagram is selected in the Explorer, double-click on it or right-mouse-click on it and choose Edit to open it.

-Editing Diagram Properties

-Some diagrams in System Architect contain definition properties for the diagram itself (for example, a Sequence diagram contains a diagram property for showing or not showing Focus of Control lines on the diagram).
-These diagram properties cannot be directly edited through the Explorer - you must open the diagram, and select Diagram Properties (right-mouse click on the diagram workspace and select Diagram Properties, or select Edit, Diagram Properties from the main menu).

-Deleting a Diagram

-To delete a diagram through the Explorer, first find and select it using the techniques described above for editing or adding a diagram.
-Then right-mouse-click on the diagram and choose Delete from the drop-down menu choice.

-You will be presented with a dialog to confirm you want to delete the diagram and all of its dependencies.
-You are also given the option to preview the dependencies affected by your proposed deletion.
-You can still cancel the deletion at this point.
+Diagrams - Creating, Editing, Deleting through the Explorer IE been set to include the methodology of the diagram type you wish to open/edit, for it to appear in the Explorer.
+To open and edit a diagram: Find the diagram type using the All Methods tab of the particular methodology you are usin (e.g., UML).
+2. Find the particular diagram name.
+Use the Pro section at the bottom of the Explorer to help in diagram you are after.
+3. Once the diagram is selected in the Explorer, of on it or right-mouse-click on it and choose Ed Editing Diagram Properties Some diagrams in Rational System Architect contain definition properties for the diagram itself (for example, a Sequence diagram contains a diagram property for showing or not showing Focus of Control lines on the diagram).
+These diagram properties cannot be directly edited through the Explorer - you must open the diagram, and select Diagram Properties (right-mouse click on the diagram workspace and select Diagram Properties , or select Edit, Diagram Properties from the main menu).
+Deleting a Diagram To delete a diagram through the Explorer, first find and sing the techniques described above for editing or add iagram.
+Then right-mouse-click on the diagram and cl Delete from the drop-down menu choice. ling a You will be presented with a dialog to confirm you was ne diagram and all of its dependencies.
+You are also g ption to preview the dependencies affected by your pr eletion.
+You can still cancel the deletion at this point. iven the